OpenRefine/OpenRefine/GOVERNANCE.md

 - Contribute to conversations revolving around general maintenance and operations
 - Spend their remaining time contributing to general maintenance and operations

+## Advisory Committee Policies

+Advisory Committee members:
+- Represent OpenRefine with Code for Science and Society (CS&S)
+  - CS&S requires that there be an advisory committee and that the project pay no more than 49% of the committee.
+  - CS&S requires the committee to be at least three people.
+  - Every member of the Advisory Committee must sign the fiscal sponsorship agreement with CS&S, agreement, and agree to the policies of CS&S.
+  - Must supervise (manage pay and review performance) paid project staff or delegate to the Project Manager.
+- Manage Budget & Contract
+  - Approve budget and oversee grant and financial activities
+  - Approve grant applications
+  - Enter into contracts on behalf of the project
+  - Oversee contract and legal engagement for the project
+- Participate in at least one call per quarter;
+- Publish minutes of their meeting on [the forum](https://forum.openrefine.org/tag/minute-advisory)
+- Advisory Committee members are subject to the Conflict of Interest policy.

+## Conflict of Interest
+In the event of any conflict of interest (a Committee Member, their family member, or someone with whom the Committee Member has a close academic or employment relationship is involved in a decision), the Committee Member must immediately notify other Committee Members.
+The Committee Members will be asked to recuse themselves from ongoing conversations and decision processes regarding the Transaction.

 ## Fiscal sponsorship: Code For Science and Society
 Since January 2020, OpenRefine is a member project of [Code For Science and Society](https://codeforscience.org/) (CS&S).
 CS&S provides administrative, legal and fiscal infrastructure to receive and manage funds under the CS&S Fiscal Sponsorship Agreement.
 - CS&S retains a 15% handling fee on any donation to finance their operations (20% for government funding).